JadenMajid/CPSC-Notes/340/Models/Supervised Learning Models/Naive Bayes.md

 NB can be parametric, or non-parametric depending on how the dimensionality of the dataset is handled.
 If an infinite number of examples have some finite dimensionality to their features, then it is [[Parametric Models|Parametric]].
 If an infinite dataset results in infinite dimensionality in feature space, then it is [[Non-Parametric Models|Non-Parametric]].

+### Bayes Poisoning
+Bayes poisoning is when a data point has not been seen with a given class, resulting in a $P(x_{ij} = c \mid y_i = \text{class})=0$.
+This 0 propagates across the entire chain of probabilities, resulting in an output prediction of % for the class.

 ### Laplace Smoothing
-Laplace smoothing is when a smoothing term is added to avoid Bayes Poisoning.
-On a conceptual level, Laplace smoothing shifts the model from assuming the dataset is a factual representation of the true distribution, to assuming that any
+Laplace smoothing is when a smoothing term is added to avoid **Bayes Poisoning**.
+On a conceptual level, Laplace smoothing shifts the model from assuming the dataset is a factual representation of the true distribution, to assuming that there's a small chance of observing any possible event, even if it wasn't present in the training data.
 $$P(x_{ij} = c \mid y_i = \text{class}) \approx
 \frac{\text{\# examples in class with } x_{ij} = c}{\text{\# examples in class}}$$
 ## Hyper Parameters
-- Laplace Smoothing
+- Laplace Smoothing(if used)
 	- $\beta$ : smoothing constant
 		- $\beta < 1$ : weaker smoothing(trust data)
 		- $\beta = 1$ : standard smoothing
 		- $\beta > 1$ : stronger smoothing(don't trust data)
 ## Training
+We need to learn the distribution for $d$ features across $k$ classes.

 ### Steps
 1.
-$$$$
 ## Prediction

 ## Cost
 - $n$ examples
 - $d$ features
+- $k$ classes
 ### Training
 $$$$
 ### Prediction